International Tax Gap Series

 Form 3520-A, Annual Information Return of Foreign Trust with a U.S. Owner, and Instructions.
 This form provides information about the foreign trust, its U.S. beneficiaries, and any U.S. person who is treated as an owner of any portion of the foreign trust.

 Who Must File Form 3520-A?
-Each U.S. person treated as an owner of any portion of a foreign trust under the grantor trust rules is responsible for ensuring that the foreign trust files Form 3520-A and furnishes the required annual statements to its U.S. owners and U.S. beneficiaries.
+In addition to filing Form 3520, each U.S. person treated as an owner of any portion of a foreign trust under the grantor trust rules is responsible for ensuring that the foreign trust files Form 3520-A and furnishes the required annual statements to its U.S. owners and U.S. beneficiaries.

 The Instructions for Form 3520-A include more detailed information about who must file a Form 3520-A; when, where, and possible penalties for late or incomplete filing.